20klompr/xPro-V5/Quick-start.md

 - NEVER connect or disconnect any wire while power is applied.
 Failure to do the above will result in damage to the stepper drivers.
 ALWAYS disconnect power before making any connections or disconnections.
 - If using our hardware, please follow the wiring guides below:

+# 24V DC Input Wiring

+If you received the xPro V5 Controller bundle with a Meanwell 24V power supply, wire your system as shown below: Connect V- from the power supply to GND on the xPro and V+ from the power supply to +24V on the xPro.
+The mains voltage must be wired by a licensed electrician or similarly qualified individual.